 Bid Submission

-The Technical and Commercial Bids must be submitted in separate sealed envelopes or via email, with the Commercial Bid secured through password protection.
-Each envelope/email shall be clearly super scribed with either “Technical Bid for Supply, Installation and Maintenance of Hardware Security Modules (Network based), PED Device and Backup HSM at IDRBT as per Tender No: IDRBT/SYS///2025–2026 dated 03rd July 2025” and “Commercial Bid for Supply, Installation and Maintenance of Hardware Security Modules (Network based), PED Device and Backup HSM at IDRBT as per Tender No: IDRBT/SYS/VR//2025–2026 dated 03rd July 2025.”
-All submissions must reach IDRBT on or before 3:30 PM on 13th July 2025.
+The Technical and Commercial Bids must be submitted on MSTC etendering website .
+Bid should be submitted as per process at MSTC tendering process “Technical Bid for Supply, Installation and Maintenance of Hardware Security Modules (Network based at IDRBT as per Tender No: IDRBT/SYS///2025–2026 dated September 8, 2025” and “Commercial Bid for Supply, Installation and Maintenance of Hardware Security Modules (Network based), PED Device and Backup HSM at IDRBT as per Tender No: IDRBT/SYS/VR//2025–2026 dated September 8 2025.”
+All submissions must reach IDRBT on or before 3:30 PM on September 122025.

 IDRBT reserves the right to procure either the full quantity or part thereof as indicated in the Technical and Commercial Bid documentation.
-The final quantity to be procured shall be determined solely by IDRBT, subject to operational exigencies and budgetary approvals.
+The final quantity to be procured shall be determined solely by IDRBT, subject to cost benefit analysis and also operational requirements and budgetary approvals.

 Bid Eligibility Criteria